aplested/verify/README.md

 # verify

-Version 0.2
+Version 0.3
 Check the variance of electrophysiological recordings for noise analysis.
 Tkinter GUI version.

 ![ScreenShot](/screenshots/verify_GUI2.png)

+updated for Python3 and MacOS Sequoia

-Tested and running:
+old version Tested and running:

   MacOS 10.13, Python 2.7.15.
 In terminal, navigate to directory and type python verify.py